-This year's Round Robin and Swiss Tournaments will run between Tuesday 16th April and Tuesday 2nd July.
-Both tournaments will be ACF- and FIDE-rated, with the time control for the Round Robin being 90 minutes with 30 seconds increment per move, and for the Swiss being 75 minutes with 30 seconds increment per move.
+This year's SSCC Round Robin and Swiss tournaments will run from Tuesday 5th April until Tuesday 21st June.
+Both tournaments will be ACF-rated and FIDE-rated.
+The time control for the Round Robin is 90 minutes with an increment of 30 seconds per move; for the Swiss it is 75 minutes with an increment of 30 seconds per move.

 Originally, this event was run as 3 separate Round Robin tournaments.
-Nowadays, there continues to be a `Division A' (the SSCC Round Robin) comprising 10 of the club's leading players.
+Nowadays, we continue to run a `Division A' (the SSCC Round Robin) comprising 10 of the club's leading players.
 However, Divisions B and C of the previous editions of the SSCC Round Robin Tournament have now been replaced by a single 9-round Swiss tournament (the SSCC Swiss).
 Participants play in one of these two tournaments.

 The new format enables players who would previously have been assigned to Divisions B or C to play a wider variety of opponents, and possibly more opponents around their true strength.
 The Swiss format also allows for easier handling of withdrawals and absences.

 10-player all-play-all, with players selected from entries as follows:

 The winner of the 2021 SSCC Swiss

 The highest-rated junior entry (March 2022 ACF Classic rating)